-“Music of France and the Low Countries,” our Festival theme, encompasses vast stores of delightful, soulful, and dramatic music.
+“Music of Italy” our Festival theme, encompasses vast stores of delightful, soulful, and dramatic music.
 Our superb faculty from across the world and from your neighborhood, will bring their multi-faceted expertise and great love of early repertoires to making music with you.
 Together we’ll breathe new life into old music.

 Tuition $650 Central Program and auditioned programs, $630 Dance Tuition, $430 Part-time.
 Click here for information on Room and Board options.